bmj2728/go-vmu/README.md

 ## How It Works

-The application follows a simple workflow:
+The application follows a comprehensive workflow:

 1. Parses the NFO (XML) file associated with a video file
 2. Extracts the metadata (title, plot, actors, etc.)
+3. Checks if the video file already has the correct metadata to avoid unnecessary processing
-3. Updates the video files using FFmpeg while preserving the original video and audio quality
+4. Updates the video files using FFmpeg while preserving the original video and audio quality
-4. Validates the updated file to ensure no corruption occurred
+5. Validates the updated file to ensure no corruption occurred
+6. Automatically retries failed operations to improve success rates
+7. Optionally saves detailed processing results and failures for analysis

 ## Current Status